SplendidStrontium/splendidstrontium.github.io/_posts/fpmc-act-08/2025-01-19-roxxie-lifelongLearning.md

 > THEY ARE EVERYONE'S BUSINESS WHEN YOU LEAVE YOUR HUSKS BEHIND.
 >
-> TAKING THE LIVES OF EARTH'S FAUNA IS DISTASTEFUL--
+> TAKING THE LIVES OF EARTH'S FAUNA IS DISGRACEFUL--
 >
 > PARTICULARLY FOR ONE WHO CARRIES THE BLOOD OF THE ANCIENTS AS YOU DO--
 >